 Like just about every other people that populates the planet, the vast majority of Mennonites were rural folk until a generation or two ago.
 And, like the rest of them, we have speedily been moving to cities and becoming urban over the last century and a bit.
 Nothing unusual there.
 We are also, I believe, … More The Earth and All that Is in It

 This post first published on the old site on Oct.
 1, 2015.
 I ask you, doesn’t that title just scream TV sitcom?
 Like the freaky love child of Yes, Minister and Breaking Amish.
 Maybe someday.
 Today, let’s talk politics.
 Here in Canada, the news is all about the upcoming federal election.
 For my non-Canadian readers (yes, both … More The Mennos of Parliament

-If you don’t already know, you ought to hear the story of Tina Friesen.
+An introduction to my novel: If you don’t already know, you ought to hear the story of Tina Friesen.
 Not her whole story, of course.
 How could it be?
 No one can tell another person’s whole story.
 It’s hard enough to tell one’s own.
-But it’s a bit of her story, as it was told to me by a number … More Not Quite 40 Days in the Wilderness
+But it’s a bit of her story, as it was told … More Sheltered

 Sometimes I think about things that have absolutely nothing to do with Mennonites and drinking, or with novels I am writing/planning.
 When that happens, I might also want to write about these things.Those are writings that belong in the Enchanted Cottage Notebooks.
 The enchanted cottage is the work space out in my back yard.
 It’s … More The Enchanted Cottage Notebooks